What we do

 - engage with stakeholders and the community to raise awareness of mine rehabilitation matters

-- produce technical reports on the best practice rehabilitation of land impacted by resource activities
+- produce technical reports on the leading practice rehabilitation of land impacted by resource activities

 - provide advice to the Minister on mine rehabilitation practices, outcomes and policies